yuanshunning/pickit-docs/docs/support/getting_ready_for_a_remote_software_update.rst

 **Note:** Since this is a wireless device, it's important that it is positioned **outside a metal enclosure** (cage of Faraday).
-In case your Pick-it system is in such an enclosure, you may use an extension cable up to 2m to install the remote service modem outside this enclosure.
+In case your Pickit system is in such an enclosure, you may use an extension cable up to 2m to install the remote service modem outside this enclosure.

 .. raw:: html